glucometers-tech/glucometer-protocols/abbott/freestyle-libre.md

   15. Some sort of validity check.
 If set to 32768, then ignore the value as the sensor is not ready

 ## arresult

 The standard message framing is omitted for clarity.
 Insteas only the command and the message part are outlined.
 The size can be calculated accordingly.
 In the replies, also the type and length are ommitted.
 Only the reply in the message itself is shown here.

     arrresult: cmd = 0x60 msg = $history?
     arresult-reply: lines of records, separated by \r\n
 		CKSUM: <checksum>\r\n
 		CMD: OK\r\n

 A single result row can span multiple messages.
-A single message is separated by \r\n.
+A single message is separated by `\r\n`.
 At the end of all records the cksum/cmd sequence is sent.

 The result line is a comma separated list.
 The known fields are as follows:
   0. ID of the record